top of page

 Ultimate Alliance 2

-Takes the graphics & story over gameplay route, alienating fans of the 1st.
-Follows the Civil War comics pretty closely.
-Greatly cutback RPG elements leave just a mindless brawler with little reason to replay.
+It takes the graphics and story over gameplay route, alienating fans of the first game.
+They follow the Civil War comics closely before ruining it with their own lame ending.
+The greatly cutback RPG elements leave just a mindless brawler with little reason to replay.
 It looks better at least.

 Release: Sep 15, 2009